-8.2.3 Hybrid orbital representation
+8.3.3 Hybrid orbital representation

 The hybrid representation of the single particle orbitals combines a localized atomic basis set around atomic cores and B-splines in the interstitial regions to reduce the memory usage while retaining high speed of evaluation and either retaining or increasing overall accuracy.
 Full details are provided in Ref.
-[39].
+[40] and users of this feature are kindly requested to cite this paper.
 In practice, we have seen using meshfactor=0.5 is often possible and achieves huge memory saving.
 Figure 8.1 illustrates how the regions are assigned.
 Orbitals within region A are computed as